-I just love autumn!
+Autumn is so lovely.
 The crisp days and golden leaves enhance all of the senses, especially our appetites.
 In the summer we can be happy with salads and sorbets, but in the autumn we long for heartier food to warm us from the inside outward.
-Potato soup, sausages, hot salads, dumplings, and beer - the food and drink of an Oktoberfest party - is just what the stomach ordered.
+Potato soup, sausages, hot salads, dumplings, and beer—the food and drink of an Oktoberfest party—is just what the stomach ordered.

 Setting the Stage and Activities

 - Hold your party outside as they do in Munich.
 What a great reason to enjoy the autumn weather!

 - Decorate your tables with linens in the colors of the German flag: black, red, and gold, or the blue and white diamonds of the Bavarian flag.